giuseppefutia/big-dive-sparql/README.md

 [Perform the query](http://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=%0D%0ASELECT+%3Fmovie+%3Fdistributor%0D%0AWHERE+{%0D%0A++++%3Fmovie+%3Chttp%3A%2F%2Fdbpedia.org%2Fontology%2Fdirector%3E+%3Chttp%3A%2F%2Fdbpedia.org%2Fresource%2FStanley_Kubrick%3E+.%0D%0A++++%3Fmovie+%3Chttp%3A%2F%2Fdbpedia.org%2Fontology%2Fdistributor%3E+%3Fdistributor+.%0D%0A}%0D%0A&format=text%2Fhtml&CXML_redir_for_subjs=121&CXML_redir_for_hrefs=&timeout=30000&debug=on)

 ### Excercise
-* Get the founders and the founding date of all film distribution houses of movies directed by Kubrick.
+* Get founders and founding dates of all distribution houses of movies directed by Kubrick.

 ## SPARQL modifiers
 The objective of modifiers is slicing, ordering, and otherwise rearranging query results.